 Point source discharges (i.e., municipal wastewater, paper mill effluent, industrial or power plant cooling water or waste water) and compounds associated with discharges (i.e., metals, dioxins, dissolved solids, phenols, and hydrocarbons) contribute to poor water quality and may also impact the health of sturgeon populations.
 The compounds associated with discharges can alter the pH of receiving waters, which may lead to mortality, changes in fish behavior, deformations, and reduced egg production and survival.
 Agriculture and forestry occur within the Chesapeake Bay watershed, which potentially results in an increase in the amount of suspended sediment present in the river.
 Concentrated amounts of suspended solids discharged into a river system may lead to smothering of fish eggs and larvae and may result in a reduction in the amount of available dissolved oxygen.

-Within the action area, sea turtles and optimal sea turtle habitat most likely have been impacted by pollution.
+Within the action area, listed species and their habitat most likely have been impacted by pollution.
 Marine debris (e.g., discarded fishing line or lines from boats) can entangle turtles in the water and drown them.
-Turtles commonly ingest plastic or mistake debris for food, as observed with the leatherback sea turtle.
-The leatherback's preferred diet includes jellyfish, but similar looking plastic bags are often found in the turtle's stomach contents (Magnuson et al..
-1990).